keshav137/react-excel/README.md

 ### Formula Parsing

 If a cell's value begins with "=", it's considered a formula.
-The resolveValue function handles parsing and calculation of these formulas.
+The `resolveValue` function handles parsing and calculation of these formulas.
 It only supports addition of cells referenced by their Excel-like notation (e.g., "A1+B2").
+This formula will recursively resolve values of cells inside a formula string, if they are pointing to another cell containing a formula.

 ### Technical Decisions